AIxRead

 English (United States)

-Asteraceae is a family of flowering plants, including daisies, sunflowers, and asters.
+Asteraceae is a family of flowering plants that includes daisies, sunflowers, and asters.